-All BT evaporative condenser models must use hoist clips and overhead lifting for handling assembled evaporative condenser modules.
+All DT evaporative condenser models must use hoist clips and overhead lifting for handling assembled shipping modules.
 Fork lifting from base of evaporative condenser modules is not permitted.
-BT hoisting clips are located at the top of the basin/fan (bottom) module and at the bottom of the coil (top) module.
+Hoisting clips are located at the bottom of the basin (bottom) module and at the bottom of the coil/fan (top) module.
+On models where the upper fan module is shipped separately from the coil module, hoisting clips are located at the fan deck level on the fan (top) module and at the bottom of the coil (middle) module.
+Never use hoisting clips located at the fan deck level if the fan and coil modules are combined.
 A Hoisting-Installation label which has hoisting dimensional information is located on the side casing of the equipment, and a hoisting drawing is located in the installation instruction drawings accompanying the equipment.
-Remove evaporative condenser from the trailer and hoist into place according to the instructions on the label.
+Remove evaporative condenser from the trailer and hoist into place according to the instructions.

 Modules must be hoisted and set according to instructions.
-Do not preassemble modules prior to hoisting.
+Do not preassemble modules prior to hoisting unless specifically allowed in the hoisting drawing for that model size and configuration.
+Under no circumstances should you use hoisting clips located at the fan deck level if the fan and coil modules are combined.

 Hoisting clips are provided for ease of unloading and positioning the evaporative condenser.
 For overhead lifts or where additional safety is required, safety slings should also be placed under the evaporative condenser modules.
-Under no circumstances should you combine the top and bottom modules and attempt to hoist them at the same time by utilizing the hoisting clips alone!